 A pre-screening interview is mostly meant to gather information.
 However, it’s also a chance to have your antennae up for any red flags that could be grounds for tossing the application straight into the trash.

-Doesn’t ask any questions
+They don’t ask any questions

 If a candidate seems disinterested, distracted, or doesn’t have anything to ask at the end of the conversation, it could be a sign that this job is merely one of the dozens they applied for rather than one they really want.

-Only asks about pay and benefits
+They only ask about pay and benefits

 It’s natural for a candidate to want to ensure the position meets their salary requirements, but if this is the only thing they ask about, you probably want to look elsewhere.

-Is secretive about their background
+They are secretive about their background

-If a candidate sidesteps questions about why they’re leaving their job or seems apprehensive about providing references, it causes them to dig a little deeper.
+If a candidate sidesteps questions about why they’re leaving their job or seems apprehensive about providing references, it causes me to dig a little deeper.
 There are valid reasons they may seem cautious–for example, they don’t want their boss to learn that they’re job searching–but they also might have been fired, had disciplinary issues, or have other things in their background they’re trying to conceal.

 When speaking with candidates, take thorough notes.
 Specifically, jot down any topics you want to cover further in a future interview.
 If you need more information from an applicant to give them the green light to move forward, this is a good opportunity to ask for it.
 Hence, you have all the necessary details to make an informed decision on their candidacy.